ChiaraCati/FlooData/README.md

 * (Meta)data meet domain-relevant community standards:

 ## Sustainability
 The data sets used to create Floodata, which examines the dangers by flooding catastrophes and related interventions in the Emilia Romagna area, come from a variety of sources.
 The original datasets used for this project are currently being maintained by the appropriate institutions or organisations, but this site was created as the final project for the [Open Access and Digital Ethics](https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2020/424645) course of the Master's Degree Course in [Digital Humanities and Digital Knowledge](https://corsi.unibo.it/2cycle/DigitalHumanitiesKnowledge) (a.y.
 2021/22) at the [University of Bologna](https://www.unibo.it/it).
-The dataset is not actively maintained.
+The data sets are not actively maintained.

 ## Visualizations